dominikWin/badlogvis/README.md

 The `hide` attribute prevents outputting a direct graph of the topic.
 An derivative topics are still output.
 If this is the only attribute the topic is not parsed at all. badlogvis does not hide data by any other attribute so it is usually used to suppress input data while still showing derived data.

+The `log` attribute defines a topic as an event log.
+It must be the only attribute on that topic.
+Both an empty value and any data that can be parsed as numeric is discarded.
+Any data kept is timestamped and added to a standard text based event log.

 The `area` attribute draws the output as an area graph instead of a line graph.